 Phone; +46 46 222 89 66

 Use of loan or exchange specimens in projects of a commercial nature requires separate and specific permission.
-'Commercial purposes' does not include the sale of research-derived publications that are in the public domain.
-It does include the sale, transfer or transmission (other than for public domain research), of unpublished information (like lists or databases of specimen or taxon attributes) or images, to third parties.
+"Commercial purposes" do not include the sale of research-derived publications that are in the public domain.
+It does include the sale, transfer, or transmission (other than for public domain research), of unpublished information (for example lists or databases of specimen or taxon attributes) or images, to third parties.

 Storage and use